MariwanJ/Design456App/README.md

 6-Always devbranch is the active development brnach ..
 But from time to time I merge what I think are good to have them in main.

-7-After making a stable cameras (6 cameras), I will release this version as a base code for any other project you might need such a setup.
+7-After making stable cameras (6 cameras), I will release this version as a base code for any other project you might need such a setup.
 But for now the development is continuing.

 Don't forget that you need to download preemake5.exe